New OTT and movie releases that demand your attention this week

 Streaming on: Netflix

-Synopsis: Watching a four-part series about the Manchester United and England footballer, David Beckham, sounds like a good idea.
-Anticipated to be one of the most interesting new releases this weekend, the Netflix show will give fans never-before-seen insight into Beckham’s life.
+Synopsis: A four-part series about the Manchester United and England footballer, David Beckham is always a good idea.
+Anticipated to be one of the most interesting new releases this weekend, the Netflix documentary will give fans never-before-seen insight into Beckham’s life.
 Get ready to know who he actually is, his family, friends, teammates, and his shopping and cleaning habits.

 Everything Now